 The Horizon Project is supported by The Government of Canada’s Emergency Community Support Fund, Community Foundations of Canada and:

 - Community Foundation of Halton North

-- Community Foundation of Medicine Hat and Southeastern Alberta
+- Community Foundation of Medicine Hat & Southeastern Alberta

 - Community Foundation of North Okanagan